Manage batches of security identities

 It’s possible to add, update, and/or disable batches of security identities in the security identity provider of a secured Push source.

-This means that you can forward many push operations to the service using only a few Push API calls, rather than performing hundreds (or thousands) of individual Push API calls to achieve the same results.
-Therefore, Manage security identities in batches is the best way to ensure that you never get throttled by the service (see Push API limits - Recommended maximum number of items/security identities per hour).
+This means that you can update many security identities using only a few Push API requests, rather than performing numerous single security identity requests to achieve the same results.
+Therefore, managing security identities in batches is the best way to ensure that you never get throttled by the service.
+See Push API limits - Recommended maximum number of items/security identities per hour for details.

-Performing batch push operations is slightly more complex than performing single push operations, as doing so involves three distinct steps which are detailed in this article.
+Performing batch security identity update requests is slightly more complex than performing single security identity requests, as doing so involves three distinct steps which are detailed in this article.

 Step 1: Create a file container